bhollis/maruku/docs/proposal.md

 html_use_syntax: true
 use_numbered_headers: true

-Proposal for adding a meta-syntax to Markdown
+Proposal for adding a meta-data syntax to Markdown
 =============================================

 This document describes a syntax for attaching meta-data to